 Benzodiazepines are classified in the CSA as depressants.
 Repeated use of large doses or; in some cases, daily use of therapeutic doses of benzodiazepines is associated with amnesia, hostility, irritability, and vivid or disturbing dreams, as well as tolerance and physical dependence.
 The withdrawal syndrome is similar to that of alcohol and may require hospitalization.
 Abrupt cessation of benzodiazepines is not recommended and tapering-down the dose eliminates many of the unpleasant symptoms.

 Given the millions of prescriptions written for benzodiazepines (about 100 million in 1999), relatively few individuals increase their dose on their own initiative or engage in drug-seeking behavior.
 Those individuals who do abuse benzodiazepines often maintain their drug supply by getting prescriptions from several doctors, forging prescriptions, or buying diverted pharmaceutical products on the illicit market.
 Abuse is frequently associated with adolescents and young adults who take benzodiazepines to obtain a “high.”
 This intoxicated state results in reduced inhibition and impaired judgment.
-Concurrent use of alcohol or other depressant; with benzodiazepines can be life threatening.
+Concurrent use of alcohol or other depressants; with benzodiazepines can be life-threatening.
 Abuse of benzodiazepines is particularly high among heroin and cocaine abusers.
 A large percentage of people entering treatment for narcotic or cocaine addiction also report abusing benzodiazepines.
 Alprazolam and diazepam are the two most frequently encountered benzodiazepines on the illicit market.

-Flunitrazepam (Rohypnol®) is a bhat is not manufactured or legally marketed in the United States, but is smuggled in by traffickers.
+Flunitrazepam (Rohypnol®) is not manufactured or legally marketed in the United States, but is smuggled in by traffickers.
 In the mid-1990s, flunitrazepam was extensively trafficked in Florida and Texas.
 Known as “rophies,” “roofies,” and “roach,” flunitrazepam gained popularity among younger individuals as a “party” drug.
 It has also been utilized as a “date rape” drug.
 In this context, flunitrazepam is placed in the alcoholic drink of an unsuspecting victim to incapacitate them and prevent resistance from sexual assault.
 The victim is frequently unaware of what has happened to them and often does not report the incident to authorities.
 A number of actions by the manufacturer of this drug and by government agencies have resulted in reducing the availability and abuse of flunitrazepam in the United States.